 to validate each redirection step.

-are going to capture the Location
+are going to assert the Location

-header, which indicates the redirection URL target, and use it to
+header, which indicates the redirection URL target.

 Location